minecrafter/eelbot/README.md

 ```

 Options:
-* count - count of bots
+* count - amount of bots to be connected
-* eeld - eel timeout
+* eeld - timeout between bots' actions (snake effect)
-* errd - timeout in millis if client was kicked while connecting
+* errd - timeout in milliseconds if client was kicked while connecting
-* joind - timeout between bot joins in millis
+* joind - timeout between bot joins in milliseconds
-* proxy - proxy address with port
+* proxy - proxy address (client is connecting to it)
-* target - server address with port
+* target - target server address

-Example: 30 bots, timeout between bots (snake effect) = 200, proxy on `0.0.0.0:25588` and target server on `127.0.0.1:25565`
+Example: 30 bots, timeout between bots actions = 200ms, proxy on `0.0.0.0:25588` and target server on `127.0.0.1:25565`

 ```
 ./eelbot -count=30 -eeld=200 -proxy=0.0.0.0:25588 -target=127.0.0.1:25565